An explicit study of a family of cellular integrals: Study of the weights

 The information about the poles of $\omega_l$ provided by Lemma~\ref{lemma: polar structure} is enough to prove Proposition~\ref{prop: weights} in the case of even $l$. \begin{lemma} If $l$ is even, then $\xi_l$ is a $\Q$-linear combination of multiple zeta values of weight exactly $l$. \end{lemma} \begin{proof} We follow the strategy of \cite[Proposition 3.12]{Dupont-Odd_zeta_motive_and_linear_forms_in_odd_zeta_values}.
 Since $\omega_l$ is closed, by Lemma~\ref{lemma: polar structure} both $\omega_l$ and $d\omega_l=0$ have at most simple poles along the boundary divisors of $\overline{\f{M}}_{0,n}$.
 This means that $\omega_l$ has logarithmic singularities along the boundary divisors. \\ Write for brevity $Y=\overline{\f{M}}_{0,n}$, let $D$ be the polar divisor of $\omega_l$ in $Y$ and let $Z$ be the union of the boundary divisors at finite distance from $\overline{X}_{n,\delta_0}$.
 Note that $D\cup Z$ has simple normal crossings.
 The integral $\xi_l$ is a period of the mixed Tate Hodge structure of the cohomology group $H^l_{\textnormal{dR}}(Y\setminus D, Z\setminus(D\cap Z))$.
 Since the highest term in the Hodge filtration reads

 the cohomology classes of pure weight $2l$ are precisely those with logarithmic singularities along $D$, hence $\omega_l$ is one of these.
-This implies that $\xi_l$ is a $\Q$-linear combination of multiple zeta values of weight exactly $l$. \end{proof}
+This implies that $\xi_l$ is a $\Q$-linear combination of multiple zeta values of weight exactly $l$. \end{proof} \begin{remark} The differential form $\omega_l$ for $l$ even is a \emph{cell-form} on $\f{M}_{0,n}$.
+A study of the $\Q$-algebra generated by these forms has been conducted in \cite{Brown-Carr-Schneps-The_algebra_of_cell-zeta_values}. \end{remark}

 The drop of the weight in the case of odd $l$ is due to the existence of an algebraic primitive for $\omega_l$.
 This is not a consequence of Lemma~\ref{lemma: polar structure}, but the latter can help in finding a primitive, as we will explain in more detail in the next section.\\ For brevity, let us set